 Alberto Cairo to Guest Teach Visualizing Information Workshop

-Alberto Cairo, author of The Functional Art, an Introduction to Information Graphics and Visualization will be guest teaching a workshop, Visualizing Information, December 7 and 8 at the George S. Turnbull Center.
+Alberto Cairo, author of The Functional Art, an Introduction to Information Graphics and Visualization will be guest teaching a graduate student workshop, J610 Visualizing Information, May 10 and 11 at the George S. Turnbull Center.